Obvious Manipulations in Matching without and with Contracts: Main Results

-\section{Main results}
+\section{Main Results}

-In this section, we present the results of the paper.
-In all of them, we assume that hospitals' preferences are substitutable.
-For a clear presentation, we omit to mention this general hypothesis in each statement.
+In this section, we present the core findings of the paper, structured into two subsections based on whether the results pertain to models without contracts or with contracts.
+Throughout all statements, we assume that all hospitals have substitutable preferences.